 On My Time with Video Games, Marketing, Journalism, and the Future

-Eventually, my passion for games sort of subsided.
+Eventually, my passion for games started to change.
 Playing them had become surgery; every time I sat down, I was dissecting them instead of enjoying them.
 People say that when your vacation becomes your vocation, you’ll never work a day in your life, but really it’s the opposite.
 My hobby became my job, and therefore I was working whenever I was trying to relax and play some Diablo.

+So I jumped ship and went to work for a marketing firm that was primarily comprised of games industry veterans.
 Working there was like being in the Avengers.
 Everyone was immensely talented, to the degree that I often wrestled with feelings of inadequacy.
 It was the first time in my career that I had worked with a real editor, and it took time for me to measure up to my peers in any real sense.
 But for the first time in my life, I felt like I had found my tribe.
-I started learning how to do SEO on the side, and learned an insane amount from Susan and the rest of the crew.
+I started learning how to do SEO on the side, and learned an insane amount from the crew.

 I left to work on an ill-fated project, which bottomed out in just a few short months.
 It was a major blow, and it sent me into a pretty severe spiral.
 It was also for the best.
 Candor got acquired a short while later, and I don’t think I would’ve fit in with the new environment.
 Instead, I spent the next few years forging my own path, working with clients on SEO and content marketing projects.
 Now, I’m working with some of those same folks from Candor again, and I think we’re building something incredible.